Kevin Tanner

-Kevin Tanner (born February 10, 1972) is an American politician in Georgia.
-He has been a Republican member of Georgia House of Representatives from District 9 from 2013 to 2021.
+Kevin Tanner (born February 10, 1972) is an American contractor and politician in Georgia.
+Tanner serves as the commissioner of the Georgia Department of Behavioral Health and Developmental Disabilities.
+He previously served as the District 9 member of the Georgia House of Representatives from 2013 to 2021.

 Career

-Tanner was a chief deputy sheriff and county administrator.
+Tanner previously served as a chief deputy sheriff and the Dawson County manager.
+In 2011 he was recognized as the "Appointed Official of the Year" by the Georgia Association of County Commissioners and appeared in Georgia Trend Magazine's 2007 "40 Under 40" list.

 State House tenure

 Tanner was sworn into the Georgia House on January 14, 2013.

-In 2013, Tanner introduced legislation that would classify the identity of companies that supply execution drugs to Georgia as a "confidential state secret" and thus preclude the information's release to the public.
+In 2013, Tanner introduced legislation that would classify the identity of companies that supply execution drugs to Georgia as a "confidential state secret" so as to prevent any threats or harassment against the companies or their employees.
 The bill was enacted.

 Tanner is strongly anti-abortion, and voted in favor of the "fetal heartbeat bill" in the state House.
 He voted for the purchase of new electronic voting machines for Georgia, in a measure that passed along a party-line vote, and claimed in 2019 that "the best way to rig or cheat in an election is paper ballots."

 In 2015, Tanner was the sponsor of legislation that would restrict police from using "no-knock warrants" at nighttime (between 10 p.m. and 6 a.m.) in most circumstances.

 In 2016, Tanner sponsored legislation to regulate the use of unmanned aircraft systems (drones) in Georgia.

-In 2016, Tanner was the lead sponsor of legislation to allow businesses to refuse services to same-sex couples.
+In 2016, Tanner was the lead sponsor of legislation to allow businesses to refuse services to same-sex couples on the basis of religious beliefs.

-In the state House, Tanner was chairman of the Transportation Committee, at a time when transportation issues became high-profile in Georgia.
+In the State House, Tanner served as chairman of the Transportation Committee, at a time when transportation issues became high-profile in Georgia.

 In 2018 and 2019, Tanner proposed a rural transportation bill.
 The legislation passed the state House overwhelmingly, but died in the state Senate amid opposition from the Georgia Department of Transportation, which objected to the portions of the bill that would have consolidated state transit operations.

 In March 2019, Tanner and House members passed a measure to establishing a legislative oversight committee to monitor the operations of Hartsfield–Jackson Atlanta International Airport and Georgia's other commercial airports.
-The legislation was a milder version of a more controversial state Senate bill, which would have implemented a state takeover of the Hartsfield–Jackson airport.
+The legislation was a milder version of a more controversial state Senate bill, which would have implemented a state takeover of Hartsfield–Jackson Airport.
 The House legislation, which passed 104–70, also included a jet fuel tax break for airlines and a rural transportation package.